jasonbayton/11ty/_src/projects/managed-info/support/device-identifiers.md

 ## Understanding the output

-- **All identifiers displayed:** Your device is licensed, and all required permissions and delegated scopes are in place.
+- **All identifiers displayed:** All required permissions and delegated scopes are in place.
 - **“Unavailable” shown:**
   - IMEI will not appear on Wi-Fi-only devices.
   - Other fields may show “Unavailable” if the device does not expose that value.
   - The device may be too old to show an identifier through the modern requests MANAGED INFO makes
 - **Error-state card displayed:**
-  - If licensing, permission, or delegated scope are missing, the card will switch to an error state with specific instructions on what’s required.
+  - If permissions or delegated scope are missing, the card will switch to an error state with specific instructions on what’s required.
   - The card will remain visible while enabled, always showing the current access state.

 ## When should this card be used?